saucelabs/elemental-next/Pull_Request_Template.md

 - [ ] Adding or suggesting a new feature
 - [ ] Other (please describe below)

+## ✅ Checklist

+Please check off the following items as applicable:
+- [ ] The code builds and runs locally without errors.
+- [ ] The code has some errors that will be addressed in later iterations.
+- [ ] This is a Draft PR, and I need some help with it.

 ## 🚀 Description

 Please provide a brief overview of the changes you've made and the problem it's solving.
 We're excited to see what you've come up with!